 This is definitely a habit that you will get addicted to.
 Bonus: if you use carrots to make your juice, you can use the pulp to bake carrot muffins or carrot bread.

 Juicing is a popular, healthy way to load up on your essential vitamins and minerals, antioxidants, and important enzymes.
 Remember, juices and smoothies are very different.
 Juices are the liquids extracted from fruits and vegetables with the juice containing all of the good plant stuff like anti-inflammatory nutrients, vitamins, minerals, and important enzymes.
 A smoothie, on the other hand, is made in a blender such as a Vitamix or a Nutribullet.
 The blender blade crushes fruits and vegetables and mixes them into a thick liquid.
 Vegetables, nuts, and seeds can all be ground in a blender to make a puree with the fiber intact.

 The biggest difference between juicing and a smoothie is that juicing separates the juice and nutrients from the fiber of the fruit or vegetable, making it much easier for your body to absorb the nutrients into the bloodstream and deliver them to the cells, tissues, and organs, as well as every single cell in 20 minutes.

 There are two main types of juicers: the centrifugal, which is the fast juicer, and the masticating, which is also known as the slow or cold press juicer.
 We recommend using a cold press masticating juicer that grinds, crushes and squeezes the juice from the produce.
 It also does a better job on dark leafy greens and does not introduce heat into the process, though it takes a tad longer.

 Juicing has tremendous health benefits, including reducing chronic inflammation, strengthening the immune system, improving digestive health, and improving energy levels.
-To fight inflammation, it’s always recommended to take Smarter Curcumin every day to ensure that you are lowering the inflammatory load on your body.
+To help discourage inflammation, it’s always recommended to take Smarter Curcumin every day to ensure that you are promoting normal inflammation responses in your body.